s-weigand/vscode-github-code-owners/README.md

 Open matching line in CODEOWNERS file with the `GitHub Code Owners: Show owners of current file` command.

 <img src="./images/command.png" alt="code owners command" height="63px"/>

+## Install

+### From online marketplace

+Open the [online marketplace listing](https://marketplace.visualstudio.com/items?itemName=chdsbd.github-code-owners#overview) for GitHub Code Owners and click "Install".
+Follow the prompts to open VSCode and install GitHub Code Owners.

+### From VSCode

+In VSCode, type `CMD`+`P` and enter `ext install chdsbd.github-code-owners`.
+Or search for and install `chdsbd.github-code-owners` via the extensions tab.

+### From Github release

+Download the extension package from the [latest Github release](https://github.com/chdsbd/vscode-github-code-owners/releases/latest) and run `code --install-extension github-code-owners-*.vsix`

+### From source

+With `vsce` installed from NPM (`yarn global add vsce`), clone [this repo](https://github.com/chdsbd/vscode-github-code-owners) and run `vsce package`.
+Install the resulting package with `code --install-extension github-code-owners-*.vsix`

 ## Related extensions